Updated on October 31, 2024

 Everyone, regardless of their eye color, has the same type of melanin pigment.
 Melanin is a natural skin color produced by cells known as melanocytes.
 Melanocytes are found in hair, skin, and the iris of your eyes.

-Everyone has the same number of melanocytes.2 However, they produce different amounts of melanin.
-This is what causes different eye colors.
+Everyone has the same number of melanocytes.
+However, they produce different amounts of melanin, which causes different eye colors.

 Depending on the extent of pigmentation, the color can range from light blue to dark brown.
 Common eye colors include blue, green, hazel, or brown.
 Nowadays, iris color is an inherited trait.